Strange-ola/codex-one-care/docs/pilot-proposal.md

 This pilot represents a **strategic opportunity for healthcare facilities** to improve care delivery while gaining operational and financial visibility.
 With a **₦3,000,000 investment**, CODEX One Care can demonstrate measurable impact in 1–2 facilities, laying the foundation for a scalable model across Kaduna and beyond.

 We invite **hospital management and potential partners** to join this pilot, co-create the workflow, and showcase a modern, patient-centred approach to healthcare delivery.

----

-If you want, I can **also create a GitHub-ready version** with **all links, file paths, and proper Markdown formatting** so you can just add it under `docs/pilot-proposal.md` and it fits **perfectly with your repo structure**.

-Do you want me to do that next?